 Which vegetables are suitable for grilling?

-Summer is here and barbecue season is in full swing!
-In addition to juicy steaks and spicy burgers, delicious grilled vegetables are of course a must.
-But which vegetables are actually best for the barbecue?
+Summer is here and grilling season is in full swing!
+Alongside juicy steaks and flavorful burgers, delicious grilled vegetables are a must.
+But which vegetables are actually best for grilling?

-Basically, the firmer the vegetables, the longer the cooking time.
+General rule: The firmer the vegetable, the longer the cooking time.

-Direct grilling over the embers for medium-firm vegetables:
+Direct grilling over the coals for medium-firm vegetables:

-- Peppers: Cut into strips or halves, drizzle with olive oil and season.
+- Bell peppers: Cut into strips or halves, drizzle with olive oil, and season.

-- Mushrooms: Large mushrooms such as button mushrooms or portobello are ideal for grilling.
-Clean the mushrooms, brush the underside with olive oil and season.
+- Mushrooms: Large mushrooms like champignons or portobello are great for grilling.
+Clean the mushrooms, brush the underside with olive oil, and season.

-- Avocado: Cut the avocado in half, remove the stone and sprinkle with a little lemon juice.
+- Avocado: Halve the avocados, remove the pit, and drizzle with a little lemon juice.
 Season the flesh with salt and pepper.

-- Eggplants: Cut into slices, drizzle with olive oil, season and leave to stand for 15 minutes.
+- Eggplants: Slice, drizzle with olive oil, season, and let sit for 15 minutes.

 Firm vegetables:

-- Carrots and beet: Cut into slices, drizzle with olive oil and season.
+- Carrots and beets: Slice, drizzle with olive oil, and season.

-- Corn on the cob: Grill with the husk on or remove the corn kernels from the cob and thread onto skewers.
+- Corn on the cob: Grill with the husk on or remove the kernels and thread them onto skewers.

 Soft vegetables:

-- Tomatoes: Handle with care as they can easily fall apart.
+- Tomatoes: Handle carefully as they can easily fall apart.
 Either grill briefly or wrap in aluminum foil.
 Marinate after grilling, as salt should not come into contact with aluminum.

-- Zucchinis and peppers: Cut into slices or strips, drizzle with olive oil and season.
+- Zucchini and bell peppers: Cut into slices or strips, drizzle with olive oil, and season.

-- Onions: Cut into slices and drizzle with olive oil.
+- Onions: Slice and drizzle with olive oil.

 How to grill your favorite vegetables

-- Temperature: Grill over a medium heat (approx. 180 to 220 degrees) and use indirect heat.
-This will cook the vegetables without burning them.
+- Temperature: Grill over medium heat (about 180 to 220 degrees) and use indirect heat.
+This way, the vegetables cook through without burning.

-- Grilling time: The grilling time varies depending on the type of vegetable and the size of the pieces.
-You can find some examples in the following table:
+- Grill time: The grill time varies depending on the type of vegetable and size of the pieces.
+Below you’ll find some examples:

-Tip: The cooking times are guidelines and may vary depending on the size and thickness of the vegetables.
-Turn the vegetables regularly during grilling so that they cook evenly.
+Tip: Cooking times are guidelines and may vary depending on the size and thickness of the vegetables.
+Turn the vegetables regularly while grilling to ensure even cooking.

-The right seasoning makes your grilled vegetables really tasty!
-We'll tell you how to season your vegetables perfectly before and after grilling.
+The right seasoning makes your grilled vegetables really delicious!
+We'll show you how to perfectly season your vegetables before and after grilling.

 Before grilling: Marinade

-A marinade gives your grilled vegetables a great flavor and ensures that they stay juicy.
+A marinade gives your grilled vegetables a great flavor and keeps them juicy.
 You can use ready-made marinades or create your own.

 - 4 tbsp olive oil